 Effective January 1, 2019, the Company adopted Accounting Standards Codification 606, Revenue from Contracts with Customers ("ASC 606").
 Revenue is recognized when performance obligations under the terms of the contracts with our customers are satisfied.
 Prior to the adoption of ASC 606, the Company recognized revenue when persuasive evidence of an arrangement existed, delivery of products had occurred, the sales price was fixed or determinable and collectability was reasonably assured.
-The Company generates revenues advertisements on the platform.
+The Company will generate revenue from admissions to its future swimming park destination.
 The Company's payments are generally collected upfront.
-For years ending December 31, 2020 and 2019 the Company recognized nil in revenue.
+For year ending December 31, 2020 the Company recognized nil in revenue.